What is ‘Deep Time’ history of the First Nations People of Australia?

 When we think of history, we often think of events that happened in the last few centuries or millennia.
 But history is much more than that.

+History is the story of life on Earth, and it goes back billions of years.
+This is what we call 'Deep Time'.
 Deep Time is the concept that the Earth and its inhabitants have a long and complex history that spans geological eras and evolutionary changes.

 It is a way of understanding the natural world and our place in it.

-Deep Time in Australian First Nations' histories
+Deep Time in Australian First Nations' history

 They have lived in Australia for more than 60,000 years, making them one of the world's oldest continuous cultures.

-In addition, their stories, traditions, and knowledge systems have been passed down through countless generations.
+Their stories, traditions, and knowledge systems have been passed down through countless generations.

-It has produced a unique understanding of the Australian landscape and its evolution.
+As a result, it has produced a unique understanding of the Australian landscape and its evolution.

 Indigenous Australian elder sharing stories with younger generations

-How indigenous peoples remember Deep Time
+How indigenous peoples remember time

 It is important to note that the history of Australia's First Nations peoples is not written in books or documents.